What do you do when there’s a bunny and hedgehog cafe near your hotel? You hop on over! And that’s exactly what we did while in Tokyo.

 When it is all over, you are left with a big smile on your face and a ton of bunny fur on your clothes.
 Fortunately, the folks at Ms. Bunny thought of everything and pulled out a giant lint-roller for us to use.

-If you find yourself in Tokyo and want to cuddle some bunnies, here is the link to the Ms. Bunny website which is the bunny cafe we visited.
 There are many bunny cafes and rabbit cafes throughout Tokyo to choose from but if you are worried about about the language barrier, you can book a visit to a rabbit cafe on this website.